Bl4Cc4t/ass_motion/readme.md

 ## Why should I use this?

 Your .ass can get pretty hard to read if you have multiple parts which need tracking.
 Working with such a bloated file can get very challenging for you *and* for your toaster.

+However, ass_motion does not replace Motion.
+The general idea is to use Motion first to confirm it got tracked well, then `ctrl+z` and continue with the rest.
+Once you’re done, you can just run ass_motion which then transforms your 84KB script into a 7.5MB monster ( ͡° ͜ʖ ͡°)

 ## Usage